 The treatment of income for standard applications differs for undergraduate and postgraduate students, but the treatment of expenditure is the same for both.

 Students can apply to the fund at any time during the year but this must be more than four weeks prior to their official course end date to allow time to assess the application.
 Applications submitted in the final four weeks of a course cannot be considered.

 Treatment of income for undergraduate students

 All your student loans and grants are counted as income including any bursaries you receive e.g. Social Work.
-If you receive the maintenance grant or special support grant we will only count anything you receive over £1796 as income.
-If you are eligible for the Bath Bursary we will disregard the first £347 but count the rest as income.
+If you receive the maintenance grant or special support grant we will only count anything you receive over £2062 as income.
+If you are eligible for the Bath Bursary this will count as income.

 If you co-habit with your partner we will also include their income.
 Any means tested welfare benefits you receive will also be taken into account.
 Any savings or bank deposits over and above the level of assumed income will also be included.

 During the summer vacation we will look at your actual income and take into account any welfare benefits you may be entitled to receive during this period.
 Summer assessments are aimed at the priority groups listed below.
 Students who could otherwise work would not necessarily be considered, unless there are mitigating circumstances.